nifaullah/Titanic/README.md

 # Titanic
 Prediction of Survivability using Machine Learning

 Data: The Titanic data is a dataset provided by Kaggle publicly - https://www.kaggle.com/c/titanic/data .
-The data set has information about all the passengers onboard on RMS Titanic which sank after striking an iceberg.
+The data set has information about selected the passengers onboard on RMS Titanic which sank after striking an iceberg.

 Goal: Come up with a classification Model which has highest the accuracy interms of predicting the survivability of passengers.